vikingdata/articles/linux/vm/DOING/Linux_dev_under_VirtualBox_part1.md

          * We do this to make it easy for this article and future articles.
     * Click "Apply" to save changes. if necessary.

-TO connect to virtual boxes:
+To connect to virtual boxes:
 * Log into the virtual session.
 * Or setup a firewall and port forward to the "admin" virtualbox and connect from there to others.
 * Or setup a firewall and port forwarding for each box.